tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/连接与网络_intl_en.md

 ### Why can't I connect to TencentDB for SQL Server?
 Troubleshoot as follows if you can't connect to TencentDB for SQL Server:
 - Check whether the CVM instance can properly connect to the port of the address of the TencentDB for SQL Server instance by running `telnet <connection address> <port number>`.
 If the port can be accessed, the network is normal; otherwise, check whether the CVM and TencentDB for SQL Server instances are in the same VPC and same security group.
 If you use the private network for connection, the instances must be in the same VPC, and the connection can be initiated from CVM only.
-- Check whether the connection IP and port are correct and separated by a comma.
+- Check whether the connection IP and port are correct and separated by comma.
 - Check whether the status of the TencentDB for SQL Server instance is abnormal.
 - Check whether the database username and password are correct and try resetting the password.
 - Try restarting the TencentDB for SQL Server instance and check whether the problem is resolved.